Gussak/ArxLaetansMod/README.md

 My new mods' scripts found here will probably not fully work unless you merge/compile this branch: https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod.

 Obs.: My PR_... branches at https://github.com/Gussak/ArxLibertatis are meant to create pull requests to main Arx Libertatis project.
+They may not be ready yet (main contain backup untested commits).
-They are all merged into ForArxLaetansMod branch already.
+They will all merged into ForArxLaetansMod branch after they are working properly and will (probably) be required for new mods I create here.
 If you want you can improve and/or just create a pull request there too from these branches.

 TODO:OBS.: windows .bat files to create windows file links are WIP and still needs testing. createWindowsLinks.bat is not ready yet.